6 Tips For Saving Money In Tokyo

 No two-ways about it: living in Tokyo can be expensive!
 But there are many ways you can be smarter with your moolah while still making the most out of life in the big city.

-Tokyo was recently ranked as the fourth most expensive city to live in by the Economist Intelligence Unit (Worldwide Cost of Living 2017) and in many respects we can all certainly feel it: most notably in the high rents and expensive fruit and vegetables ($20 for a mango anyone?).
+Tokyo was recently ranked as the third most expensive city to live in by the Mercer Cost of Living Survey for 2020 and in many respects we can all certainly feel it: most notably in the high rents and expensive fruit and vegetables ($20 for a mango anyone?).
 But there are ways to make it all work.
 After years of testing various ways of saving, here are six tips proven to make a difference in the size of your bank accounts.

 1. Set up a monthly and yearly budget (and try to stick to it)